π About Me

-If you would like to get in touch—or share a passion for LLM interpretability and safety—feel free to reach out via email: sunny615@connect.hku.hk.
+If you would like to get in touch or share a passion for LLM interpretability and safety, or if you are looking for potential collaboration in this direction, feel free to reach out via email: sunny615@connect.hku.hk!

 -